pipwilson/blog/content/blog/2024/11/Books of September.md

 ---
-title: Books of September
 date: 2024-11-11 20:01:18
 slug: books-of-september
 taxonomies:
   tags:
   - books
+  - murderbot-diaries
+  - science-fiction
+  - reading
+title: Books of September
 ---

 I was tired in September, so I read the 7 books of [the Murderbot Diaries](https://en.wikipedia.org/wiki/The_Murderbot_Diaries).
 Again.
 There's something about a these which are absolute comfort reading for me.